simplereach/chef-nsq/README.md

 ### Platform
 * Ubuntu 12.10

-**Notes**: This cookbook has been tested on the listed platforms.
-It may work on other platforms with or without modification.
+**Notes**: This cookbook has been tested on the listed platforms only.
+It may work on other platforms with modification.

 Attributes
 ----------